← All Neural Networks & Deep Learning modules

 This activity needs JavaScript.

-Why this matters next This network already had good weights baked in.
-Module 4 answers the real question: how does a network find those weights on its own?
-You will turn a learning-rate dial and watch a live loss curve dive — or explode — as gradient descent trains a net from scratch.
+Why this matters next The network in this module was supplied with pre-computed weights.
+Module 4 addresses the central question: how does a network learn these weights?
+You will adjust the learning rate and observe the loss curve descend — or diverge — as gradient descent trains a network from a random initialization.

-One-sentence summary: a neural network stacks neurons into layers, and the forward pass feeds an input through each layer in turn — the hidden layer builds intermediate features the output neuron combines, which is how a network draws boundaries (like XOR) that no single neuron can.
+Summary: a neural network composes neurons into a sequence of layers, and the forward pass propagates an input through each layer in succession.
+The hidden layer constructs intermediate features that the output neuron combines, enabling the network to represent non-linear decision boundaries — such as XOR — that no single neuron can.

 Next: Gradient Descent in Practice →